Setting goals and objectives

 It is important to note that the objective should have a deadline, and it should be achievable.
 Now try this out with the two examples below.

-Bilise is a health professional.
+Bilise is a Health Extension Practitioner.
 She is working in a village called Sato.
 She always plans her health education activities clearly.
 One of the objectives in her plan is: 'To increase the number of pregnant women who attend for antenatal care in Sato village from 15 now to 35 by the end of three months.'
 Has she included all the elements of an objective in her statement?
 Identify each element that she has used.
-The bullet points in the case study abovewill help you to organise your answer.
+The bullet points in Case Study 13.1 will help you to organise your answer.

 Yes, Bilise's objective is correctly written.
 It addresses all the elements that should be included when writing an objective.
 Each element could have been expressed like this: